elsewhencode/project-guidelines/README.md

 * Always use a plural nouns for naming a url pointing to a collection: `/users`.

+    _Why:_
+    > Basically, it reads better and keeps URLs consistent. [read more...](https://apigee.com/about/blog/technology/restful-api-design-plural-nouns-and-concrete-names)

 * Always use a singular concept that starts with a collection and ends to an identifier:

     ```